A Voice for Gay Men That Names Our True Experiences

 Welcome!

-If you feel safer alone than in queer spaces, if performance exhausts you, if you’ve ever been told you’re not “gay enough”, this is where you stop feeling alone.
+If you feel safer alone than in queer spaces, if performance exhausts you, if you’ve ever been told you’re not “gay enough”, or if you’ve spent years saying yes to everyone but yourself, this is where you stop feeling alone.

 What do I write about?